joshuaeckroth/csci221-website/lecture/trees.markdown

 ## A slight variation: handling other kinds of operators

-In Homework 4, you must be able to work with binary and unary operators/functions; that is, your tree nodes may have `+`, `-`, etc. operators (binary operators), and `log`, `sin`, etc. functions (unary functions).
-If we use the same `print_tree` function with a tree that has unary functions in it, we get output that doesn't look right.
+As described above, these trees may have both binary and unary operators.
+If we use the same `print_tree` function with a tree that has a unary operator in it, we get output that doesn't look right.

 For example, the tree